Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/04.Advanced/Practical/Session02/README.simple-linux-distro.md

 ## Building Busybox

 ### 9. Download and Extract Busybox
 Download the latest Busybox from [https://busybox.net/](https://busybox.net/) and untar it.
+For this guide, we are using Busybox version 1.36.1.

 ### 10. Compile Busybox
 ```bash